 It's hard to find a better school than University of Minnesota - Twin Cities if you want to study Agricultural Economics & Business.
 After getting their bachelor's degree, Agricultural Business students usually make about $44,515 at the beginning of their careers.
 With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.

 At least 69.0% of the professors at UMN Twin Cities work full time, so they have ample time to focus on their students.
 UMN Twin Cities' men's ice hockey team is a powerhouse you are sure to enjoy cheering on.
 Take a deeper dive and see just how UMN Twin Cities ranks in other categories.

 It's difficult to beat Southwest Minnesota State University if you wish to pursue Agricultural Economics & Business as a major.
 Marshall, Minnesota gives you a stylish small-town ambiance for students to grow in.

 You will get a high-return on your education investment at Southwest Minnesota State University, since its net price of $19,120 is one of the best values in the country.
-If you're interested in Teacher education grade specific, you're in good company.
-It's the most popular major at this institution.
+About 23.4% of Southwest Minnesota State University's student body is from outside Minnesota, so, you are going to have a lot of opportunities to meet students from all over the continent.
 For details, check out the college scorecard.